 Many forms of body language attraction are universal.
 That is, the behaviors listed below don’t really vary depending on biological sex, gender identification, or sexual orientation.

 People are generally more attracted to a person who shows availability.
 Showing availability might entail having an open posture with arms and legs uncrossed.
-Another common indicator is maintaining steady eye contact rather than looking away or down (for example, at their feet, the table, their phone, etc.).
+Another common indicator is maintaining steady and prolonged eye contact rather than looking away or down (for example, at their feet, the table, their phone, etc.).
 In short, if you are interested in someone, you are more likely to pay attention to what they are saying and more likely to mirror what they are doing.

 Smiling is another way that people show their availability when engaged in the dating scene.
 Smiling typically makes you more attractive and inviting, while also expressing interest to another person.
 This is especially true of genuine smiles, which tend to reach the eyes, rather than smiles that may be expressed out of mere politeness.